SimonSiefke/soundcloud-api-v4/Issues.md

 # Issues

+1. Cannot play first track
-1. hide search when scrolling down like soundcloud (real estate is rare)
+1. hide search when scrolling down like soundcloud (real estate is rare) and show when scrolling up (maybe?)
 1. playing animation is sometimes a little off in chrome
 1. have one player instead of multiple
 1. select songs and add to playlist